ZitaoTech/HackberryPi5/Screen/README.md

 ![image](https://github.com/user-attachments/assets/33139e0d-2477-4732-8ff5-a3e2bce9d383)
 Follow the steps:
 Insert the TF card in to the slot
-Turn on the HackberryPi4B, the screen will be black, wait until the left green led on board stop blinking. that will take about 30 seconds.
-Turn off the HackberryPi and reboot.
+Turn on the HackberryPi5, the screen will be black, the device will reboot several times until there is image on the display, if there isn't.
+Turn off the device and turn it on agin.
 And then your HackberryPi will run Raspberry Pi OS on the screen.

 # Raspberry Pi OS before 04/04/2022